pragdave/quixir/README.md

 end
 ~~~

-This says that, for any list `some_list`, passing it through
+This says that we're going to run a property test.
+It will run the
+block with a large number of different lists, and inside the block you
+can refer to each list as `some_list`.
+Inside the block, we have
-`my_reverse` will produce a result of the same length.
+normal ExUnit test code: we produce a reversed copy of the list, then
+assert its length is the same as the original.

 But what list do we actually pass in?
 The simple answer is "lots of
 them."
 In this particular case, we'll generate a hundred lists.
 These